aoldoni/personal-blog/content/music/_index.md

 {{< figure src="/images/FenderJaguar.jpg" title="A Japanese Fender Jaguar." class="text-center" >}}

-These basses are great, but I still believe one day I will be able to afford a Warwick Streamer Stage II.

   &nbsp;

 I also have a few pedals and some recording equipment:

 {{< figure src="/images/pedals.jpg" title="A Boss ME-6B, a Boss DF-2, a Boss CS-3, a Boss LS-2 and a Jim Dunlop Bass Wah." class="text-center" >}}

   &nbsp;